hollowbit/learn_programming/Lesson-08-Games/README.md

 |y|Where the player is located on the y-axis.
 Set it to change the player position|
 |keyboard|Object containing 4 boolean values: up, left, down, right.
 They are set to true if those respective arrow keys are pressed|

-Using those variables, control the player using the arrow keys.
+*Using those variables, control the player using the arrow keys:* https://jsfiddle.net/c5L0hsk9/2/

 ## X and Y on Game Screen